xue2lang/hbase-orm/README.md

 citizenDao.delete(new String[] {"IND#3", "IND#4"}); // Delete a bunch of rows by their row keys

-citizenDao.getGet("IND#2"); // returns object of HBase's Get corresponding to row key "IND#2", to enable advanced read patterns
+Get get1 = citizenDao.getGet("IND#2"); // returns object of HBase's Get corresponding to row key "IND#2", to enable advanced read patterns counterDAO.getOnGets(get1);

-citizenDao.getGet("IND#2").setTimeRange(1, 5).setMaxVersions(2); // Advanced HBase row fetch
+Get get2 = citizenDao.getGet("IND#2").setTimeRange(1, 5).setMaxVersions(2); // Advanced HBase row fetch
+counterDAO.getOnGets(get2);

 citizenDao.getHBaseTable() // returns HTable instance (in case you want to directly play around)

 ```
 (see [TestsAbstractHBDAO.java](./src/test/java/com/flipkart/hbaseobjectmapper/testcases/TestsAbstractHBDAO.java) for more detailed examples)

-**Please note:** Since we're dealing with HBase (and not an OLTP data store), fitting a classical ORM paradigm may not make sense.
+**Please note:** Since we're dealing with HBase (and not an OLTP data store), fitting a classical (Hibernate-like) ORM paradigm may not make sense.
 So this library doesn't intend to evolve as a full-fledged ORM.
-However, if you do intend to use HBase via an ORM library, I suggest you use [Apache Phoenix](https://phoenix.apache.org/).
+However, if that's your intent, I suggest you use [Apache Phoenix](https://phoenix.apache.org/).

 ## Limitations